 - S.8.8 The format and detail of the NPS can influence the number, location and timing of new nuclear power stations through the policy guidance and framework for decision making that it sets out for the IPC.
-Four potential process options for the Nuclear NPS were identified in the Scoping Report (2008) as follows: - A Nuclear NPS with siting criteria; - A Nuclear NPS with a list of sites; - A Nuclear NPS with siting criteria and a list of sites; - A Nuclear NPS with siting criteria and a list of sites restricted to those in the vicinity of existing nuclear power stations. - S.8.9 The four options were appraised at a high level against the headline Sustainable Development topics that are particularly relevant to nuclear energy: climate change; security of energy supply; health and safety; the natural environment, the built environment; and the economy.
-The Option for a NPS with siting criteria and a list of sites was appraised as the preferred option since it would be more likely to reduce uncertainty for the IPC and thus reduce the time for a planning application to be determined.
+Four potential process options for the Nuclear NPS were identified in the Scoping Report (2008) as follows: - a Nuclear NPS with siting criteria; - a Nuclear NPS with a list of sites; - a Nuclear NPS with siting criteria and a list of sites; and - a Nuclear NPS with siting criteria and a list of sites restricted to those in the vicinity of existing nuclear power stations - S.8.9 The option for a NPS with siting criteria and a list of sites was appraised as the preferred option since it would be more likely to reduce uncertainty for the IPC and thus reduce the time for a planning application to be determined.
 This would allow for earlier new nuclear build and better contribute to meeting the Government's climate change, security of energy supply and other sustainability objectives.
-In addition, the list of sites would have undergone a strategic level assessment which could reduce the likelihood of adverse sustainability effects occurring and provide a means of enabling such effects to be avoided or mitigated.

-Location: Options for the Criteria for the Strategic Siting Assessment (SSA) Process

-- S.8.10 The draft NPS uses the Strategic Siting Assessment (SSA) process to identify the location of sites potentially suitable for new nuclear power stations that could be deployed by 2025.
+In addition, the list of sites would have undergone a strategic level assessment which could reduce the likelihood of adverse sustainability effects occurring and provide a means of enabling such effects to be avoided or mitigated. - S.8.10 The revised draft Nuclear NPS uses the Strategic Siting Assessment (SSA) process to identify the location of sites potentially suitable for new nuclear power stations that could be deployed by 2025.
 The criteria (exclusionary and discretionary) used for the SSA were subject to appraisal in the first half of 2008 using the AoS framework of objectives.
-This appraisal was reported in the Environmental and Sustainability Report, published in July 2008, and made available alongside the consultation on the SSA process and criteria. - S.8.11 The 2008 Environmental and Sustainability Study concluded that: - the proposed SSA criteria were broadly in line with sustainability and environmental objectives; - the discretionary nature of some criteria means that adverse environmental effects cannot be ruled out at the strategic level; - local level impacts are not addressed by the SSA but it is made clear that these would be addressed by the nuclear regulators and others at the project level assessments.
+This appraisal was reported in the Environmental and Sustainability Report20, published in July 2008, and made available alongside the consultation on the SSA process and criteria. - S.8.11 The 2008 Environmental and Sustainability Study concluded that: - the proposed SSA criteria were broadly in line with sustainability and environmental objectives;

-BERR (July 2008) Applying the proposed Strategic Siting Assessment Criteria: a study of the potential environmental and sustainability effects.
+20 BERR (July 2008) Applying the proposed Strategic Siting Assessment Criteria: a study of the potential environmental and sustainability effects